Harbor Porpoise (Phocoena phocoena)

 Harbor porpoise (photo credit: The National Wildlife Federation)

-Description: One of the most commonly seen cetaceans (whales, dolphins, and porpoises), in the Pacific Northwest is the harbor porpoise.
-They are relatively small in compared to other local cetaceans, about 5 feet long and weighting up to 165 pounds.
+Description: One of the most commonly seen cetaceans (whales, dolphins, and porpoises) in the Pacific Northwest is the harbor porpoise.
+They are relatively small compared to other local cetaceans, about 1.5 m long and weighing up to 75 kg.
 They have a dark gray body with a rounded nose and low profile dorsal fin.
-Harbor porpoises are shy, avoiding people and boats more than their dolphin relatives.
+Harbor porpoises are shy, avoiding people and boats more than their other dolphin relatives.
 They often travel alone or in small groups of 5 or less.

 Diet: Harbor porpoises eat schooling fish such as herring and sardines, as well as squid and octopus.